-You know Energy Star appliances not only look good, they can also save you energy and money each month.
-In addition to Energy Star, another organization is working to make appliances super efficient and has been around since 1991.
+Energy Star appliances not only look good, they can also save you energy and money each month.
+In addition to Energy Star, another organization is working to make appliances super-efficient and has been around since 1991.
 Unlike Energy Star, Consortium for Energy Efficiency (CEE) isn’t a household name, but CEE tiered appliances can help you sort out the best from the already much better Energy Star models.
 CEE doesn’t offer rebate programs for consumers or place labels on appliances.
 Instead, it teams up with manufacturers to develop energy stingy products and then forms initiatives to help get the word out about them.

-One is the Super Efficient Home Appliance Initiative (SEHA) that furnishes specifications for super efficiency according to its three levels of energy-efficient performance.
+One is the Super-Efficient Home Appliance Initiative (SEHA) that furnishes specifications for super efficiency according to its three levels of energy-efficient performance.
 An appliance manufacturer can choose to meet any of these specs for washers, refrigerators, dishwashers and air conditioners.
 CEE works with manufacturers at their research and development stage to create or improve energy-efficient technologies.
 Once these are developed, the organization partners with regional utilities to create awareness and demand for new energy-efficient designs.
 So, it’s more of an influencer trying to increase public demand for more efficient appliances while also working to improve manufacturers’ understanding of the impact of energy efficiency.

 CEE validates the energy efficiency of product and appliance designs for electrical and water usage.
 Its criteria are similar to, but different from, Energy Star.
 Because both agencies are working to bring more energy-efficient appliances to market, their ratings can overlap.